-SIDEWALK TREATMENTS STREET TREES
+STREET TREES

 Street trees lining Century Boulevard, along with median landscaping and lighting, create a distinct and dramatic Gateway to the Airport and a walkable environment for pedestrians accessing local business and the transit stations.
-The street trees selected for Century Boulevard (Figure 13), in conjunction with BSS staff, match the existing plant palette and have low to moderate water needs.
+The street trees selected for Century Boulevard (Figure 13), in conjunction with BSS staff, have low to moderate water needs.
 To replace the existing Canary Island Palms that are diseased and located in the existing parkway, the Chinese Evergreen Elm has been selected as the primary street tree along Century Boulevard.
 Where feasible, a double row of staggered Chinese Evergreen Elms will be planted to provide a shade canopy for pedestrians (Figure 14).
 Near major intersections, the selected accent trees include the Date Palms for its verticality, recalling the Canary Island Palms once on the corridor, and the Lavender Trumpet tree for its shade and seasonal color.